store

 Thinning of skin: Prolonged use of topical (applied to the skin) corticosteroid products may produce thinning of the skin and tissues under it.
 If you notice this, call your doctor.

 Breast-feeding: It is not known if this medication passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children under the age of 12 years.
 The use of topical corticosteroids such as betamethasone by children should be limited to the least amount that will give good results.
 Chronic corticosteroid therapy may interfere with growth and physical development of children.